dawsh2/ADMF-PC/NEW_README.md

         self.update_position(fill)
 ```

+## Part 8: Migration Path

+For teams migrating from the old architecture:

+1. **Remove complex adapters** - the linear flow handles everything
+2. **Keep portfolio containers** - they still manage state
+3. **Simplify configuration** - no adapter patterns needed

 ## Summary

+The new EVENT_FLOW_ARCHITECTURE represents a major simplification while maintaining all the power of the original Protocol + Composition design:

+- **No complex adapters** - linear flow handles all cases
 - **Natural multi-asset support** through Symbol containers
 - **Perfect isolation** only where needed
 - **Massive parallelization** with minimal overhead